 Black Tea contain anti-ageing properties.
 The Chinese have been drinking tea as a tonic and herbal remedy for centuries.
 Black tea contains properties with the ability to remove bacteria in the digestive system and to fight against certain forms of cancer.
-Black tea lowers cholesterol and keeps your heart healthy.
-Tea contains flavonoids that act as antioxidants that fight against the effects of free radicals that cause cell damage and anti-ageing.
-The damage caused by free radicals can lead to cancer, heart disease and other serious illnesses.
+This tea lowers cholesterol and keeps your heart healthy.
+Tea contains flavonoids that act as antioxidants that fight against the effects of free radicals that cause cell damage and premature ageing.
 This risk can be reduced by regularly drinking herbal tea.

 Green tea contains vitamin C and minerals, potassium, niacin, manganese, folic acid and zinc.
 This tea contains powerful antioxidants, which help fight free radicals.
 Green tea lowers cholesterol thereby promoting heart health.
 It regulates blood sugar and blood pressure.
 This tea controls inflammation, and can assist in the treatment of osteoporosis and arthritis.
 Green tea strengthens the immune system.

 Cinnamon is filled with antioxidants, which protect us from free radicals, which has been linked to many diseases.
 Cinnamon tea has anti-viral, anti-bacterial, and anti-fungal properties.This tea also improves circulation, and is a digestive remedy.
 It is anti-aging, helps with menopausal symptoms.
 Cinnamon protects against Alzheimer’s.

 Red wine contains anti-aging properties.
 Resveratrol is a potent antioxidant that fights against free radicals which are the cause of diseases.

 Research suggests that a deficiency of omega 3 may lead to heart disease and cancer.
 Include fruits, vegetables, nuts, seeds and legumes in your diet.